Confinement-driven state transition and bistability in schooling fish: Experimental setup and data processing

-For each confinement density, at least 2 different pairs of values of $N$ and $S$ corresponding to that density were tested (except for the two extreme density values 10 and 120 fish/m$^2$, see Supplemental Material \cite{zotero-1788}).
+Using the open-source particle tracking library Trackpy \cite{crocker1996, allan2021}, we extract the temporal signals of the two-dimensional positions $\mathbf{x}_i(t)$, from which we obtain velocities with a second order central differences method $\mathbf{v}_i(t) = [\mathbf{x}_i(t+\Delta t) - \mathbf{x}_i(t-\Delta t)] / 2\Delta t$, where $i=1, 2,..., N$ is the fish label (See Appendix I for details on the tracking accuracy).
+For each confinement density, at least 2 different pairs of values of $N$ and $S$ corresponding to that density were tested (except for the two extreme density values 10 and 120~fish/m$^2$).
 We conducted at least 3 different trials of 15 min for every pair of values (swimming area, school size).
-In total, 76 distinct experiments have been conducted for a total of 19.5 hours of recording \cite{noauthor_see_nodate}.
+In total, 76 distinct experiments have been conducted.

-We use the canonical milling and polarization parameters ($\mathcal M$ and $\mathcal{P}$) to capture the collective dynamics at the group level :
+We use the canonical milling and polarization parameters ($\mathcal M$ and $\mathcal{P}$) to capture the collective dynamics at the group level: